Start-Up Funding provided as a government funding that is held within Canada’s largest Financial Institutions

 Great for business owners with limited financial history

-To qualify for a startup loan, you typically need to be in business for at least 6 months and have a credit score of 766 or higher.
+To qualify for a startup funding, you typically need to be in business for at least 6 months and have a credit score of 766 or higher.
 However, if your business is younger than 6 months, options will still be available.
 Most Funders will also want to see that you have experience in a field that’s related to your small business.
-The most important factor in all of these small business startup financing options will be your personal credit score: The higher the score, the better your chances of qualifying for a business credit card, or even a personal loan for business.
+The most important factor in all of these small business startup financing options will be your personal credit score: The higher the score, the better your chances of qualifying for a business credit card, or even a personal funding for business.

-Your eligibility for more alternative startup business loans like grants, crowdfunding, or friends and family will depend less on your credit score and more on the details of your business—like what your business model is, who your customers are, what community you operate in, and so on.
+Your eligibility for more alternative startup business funding like grants, crowdfunding, or friends and family will depend less on your credit score and more on the details of your business—like what your business model is, who your customers are, what community you operate in, and so on.

 **Based on past customers